StickyBeat/laravel-fortnox/README.md

 php artisan fortnox:refresh
 ```

+You must make sure to have scope `companyinformation` enabled since this endpoint is used when refreshing tokens

 _Both the access token and the refresh token are stored in your application's cache.
 Keep this in mind when you purge the cache or changes cache driver._